-When using the Code Manager for drag & drop coding, it is recommended to place it next to the data you are coding.
-If you click on the pin on the top right-hand side of the window, the Code Manager stays on top.

-You can quickly access codes using code groups to filter the code list.
+When using the Code Manager for drag & drop coding, it is recommended to place it next to the data you are coding into a new tab group.
+See Working With Docked And Floated Windows.
+You can quickly access codes using code groups to filter the code list, or by using the search field.
+In the Code Manager you can see and edit code comments.